Coffee in Sulawesi, Indonesia

 Toraja coffee specialty has been renown worldwide as one of the best quality coffees in the world.
 Thus, uplifting and maintaining the quality and the quantity of the coffee production by empowering the local farmers’ cooperatives is a work that Rikolto keeps supporting.

-In 2018, at least, 4,030 farmers from these two cooperatives have received benefits due to our support:
+In 2018, at least, 4,030 farmers and their families have received benefits due to our support:

 - 2,297 farmers of Benteng Alla Cooperative (1,608 male farmers and 689 female farmers)